olzhasar/go-fileserver/README.md

 # go-fileserver

-A tiny file server implemented in Go Programming Language
+A tiny file sharing server implemented in Go Programming Language

 ## Features

-- Upload a file to the server using HTTP POST request
+- Upload files to the server using HTTP POST request
-- Download a file from the server using HTTP GET request
+- Download previously uploaded files using unique URLs
-- Log every incoming request with duration info to `stdout`
+- Filesystem and in-memory storage backends
+- Logging all incoming requests

 ## Usage